Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 Symptoms are different based on your Kafka log compaction configuration:

 - If Kafka compaction runs, some Protobuf artifacts with references **might be deleted**, and disappear from Apicurio Registry after restart.
 - If Kafka compaction is disabled, data is **not** lost, but some Protobuf artifacts with references might have their *canonical content hash* updated to the **legacy** version.
-If you are on version `2.4.2.Final`, because of a different bug, the hash change fails to be applied to the in-memory database, so the side effect is mitigated.
+If you are on version `2.4.2.Final`, because of a different bug, the hash change fails to be applied to the in-memory database, so the side effect is avoided at the cost of `Reference*` upgraders not being present in this version.

 ## <a id="mitigation"></a> Mitigation